Priya21034/Amazon-Dashboard/README.md

 # Project Name: Amazon Sales Dashboard

+This Power BI dashboard provides an interactive visualization of Amazon sales data, offering insights into revenue trends, product performance, and customer engagement.
+The dashboard is designed for sales strategy and inventory management.

 Key Metrics Visulialized:

 * YTD Sales – Total revenue generated from the start of the year.